Hello Girls: Military status

-It took 60 years after of the end of World War I before Congress approved Veteran Status/Honorable discharges for the remaining "Hello Girls."
-A Hello Girl uniform is on display at the U.S. Army Signal Museum.
+60 years after the end of World War I, Congress approved Veteran Status, including honorable discharges, for the women of the Army Signal Corps.
+A Hello Girl uniform was previously on display at the U.S. Army Signal Museum (now closed).
 The uniform was worn by Louise Ruffe, a U.S. Signal Corps telephone operator.

 Recognition

 In 2017, the book The Hello Girls: America's First Women Soldiers by Elizabeth Cobbs was released.
 The book is based on the diaries of several of the women who served as operators and outlines WWI battles and offensives in which the Hello Girls played key roles.

 In June 2018, the documentary film The Hello Girls, telling the story of America's first female soldiers, was released featuring film and photographs from the National Archives.
 James Theres is executive producer and director, with author Elizabeth Cobbs listed as a producer.

 In 2018, the musical The Hello Girls had its world premiere in New York City.
 The off Broadway cast recording was released in 2019.

 In 2021, the children's book Grace Banker and the Hello Girls Answer the Call, written by Claudiel Friddell and illustrated by Elizabeth Baddeley, was published.

-On March 4, 2023, the Mountain Home Public Library hosted a program on Idaho history featuring, in its Women's History Month segment, the biography of WW1 Signal Corps telephone operator Anne Campbell, the only Hello Girl from Idaho to serve at the Western front.
+On March 4, 2023, the Mountain Home Public Library hosted a program on Idaho history featuring, in its Women's History Month segment, the biography of WWI Signal Corps telephone operator Anne Campbell, the only Hello Girl from Idaho to serve at the Western front.
 She was a member of the sixth and last group of stateside-trained Hello Girls to serve in France.
 After Campbell's death on April 8, 1988, a brass military marker was installed on her burial site in Morris Hill Cemetery, Boise.

+In December 2024, as part of the Service member Quality of Life Improvement and National Defense Authorization Act for Fiscal 2025, the group was awarded the Congressional Gold Medal.